melody-sylvestre/mars-rovers/README.md

 To use it, send this **POST** request:
 ```POST http://localhost:3000/
 ```
-where the body is in text/plain format in the following format
+where the body contains the input for the rovers and is in text/plain format in the following format

 ```
 5 5       // upper right coordinates of the plateau